 - Students will develop a working knowledge of the body’s anatomy and how to choose which oils are best for each body system.

 - Students will receive a certificate of completion.

 Aroma Hut Instructors are Experts in their Field

-What makes Aroma Hut Institute especially unique is that their instructors are not only masters in their field with years of experience practicing as actual aromatherapists but its founder, Rebecca Park Totilo, has published almost 50 books, many on aromatherapy and essential oils.
+What makes Aroma Hut Institute especially unique is that their instructors are not only masters in their field with years of experience practicing as actual aromatherapists but its founder, Rebecca Park Totilo, has published over 52 books, many on aromatherapy and essential oils.